krishauser/IROS2016ManipulationChallenge/README.md

 Teams will have up to 30 minutes to demonstrate the execution of these tasks, and consists of some number of ``runs'' on a given task.
 Each run continues until the team decides to stop it.
 The best scores on each task, maximized over all runs conducted on that task, will be recorded.
-The task scores will then be totaled to obtain an overall score.
+Individual task scores will then be totaled to obtain an overall score.

 ### Task 1 ###